Most Of The New JFK Files Have Been Seen Before In Some Form

 Hoover also wrote that the FBI held out hope that Oswald would confess before he died, but that did not happen.
 "We had an agent at the hospital in the hope that he might make some kind of a confession before he died, but he did not do so," Hoover said.

-Among the other interesting findings: there was concern inside the Communist Party in the Soviet Union that the assassination was part of a right-wing coup and a National Security Council memo discusses various possible operations to sabotage the Castro regime in Cuba, though it's not known if any were put into place.
+Among the other interesting findings: there was concern inside the Communist Party in the Soviet Union that the assassination was part of a right-wing coup, and a National Security Council memo discusses various possible operations to sabotage the Castro regime in Cuba, though it's not known if any were put into place.

 We are asking our readers for help.
 Click here to see how to find the documents and submit tips to NPR.